milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 there are two, \
 there are three of us,\
 there are a thousand and thirteen of us.\
-Or as Shrine would say: In Amsterdam you don't have to give notice if your protest is three people or less.
+Or as Shrine would say: In Amsterdam you don't have to give notice if your protest is three people or fewer.

 Anyway, my family shared a new story this summer.
-You know, after the revolution there was this massive party.
+You know, after the revolution, there was this massive party.
 Everybody was so excited.\
 But my grandfather.\
 Dhimos…\
 It was too loud for him…\